 The nine-member Newton Highlands Neighborhood Area Council is an official elected body under the city charter.
 Its purpose is to facilitate communication between Highlands residents and the Board of Aldermen and other city organs.
-It also serves as a forum/mechanism for dealing with various local issues and for fostering community spirit through annual events such as Village Day, the Halloween party and haunted house, and the Winter Social.
+It also serves as a forum/mechanism for dealing with various local issues and for fostering community spirit through annual events such as Village Day, the Halloween party and haunted house, and the Soup Social.

 Links to Information about current projects impacting the Highlands is available on the Links page